guildai/guild.ai/pages/docs/tutorials/training-and-prediction-with-cloudml.md

 guild compare
 ```

+Note the accuacy of the newly trained model --- it should be a few
-When you're done comparing the runs, press ``q`` to exit Guild
+percentage points higher than the other two!
+When you're done
+comparing, press ``q`` to exit Guild Compare.
-Compare.

 ## Scale up